Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Introduction

-In this paper, we use our in-house tools, FAST and OSKAR, to investigate the accuracy required for the EEP models (question (i)) as well as the impact of MC effects on the time-delay power spectrum of foreground emissions (question (ii)) through numerical simulations.
+In this paper, we use the in-house tools, FAST and OSKAR, to investigate the accuracy required for the EEP models (question (i)) as well as the impact of MC effects on the time-delay power spectrum of foreground emissions (question (ii)) through numerical simulations.
 To address question (i), we estimate delay power spectrum residuals after foreground removal, using an approximate station beam model that is corrupted by random noise, or based on the Average embedded Element Pattern (AEP) \citep{wijnholds2019using} or spectrally-interpolated EEPs.
-Regarding question (ii), we investigate MC effects by comparing beam and visibility time-delay responses across three array layouts - regular, sunflower, and random.
+Regarding question (ii), we investigate MC effects by comparing beam and visibility time-delay responses across three station layouts - regular, sunflower, and random.
 We quantify foreground leakage into longer delays caused by MC, considering both rotated and non-rotated stations.
 This paper also highlights the computational costs associated with fully integrating array patterns, which fully account for MC effects, in the SKA-Low pipeline.
 This paper is organized as follows.
 Section~\ref{sec:conv} defines the conventions for the coordinates systems used, while Section~\ref{sec:formulism} presents the mathematical formulation for the forward model of these visibilities, based on EEPs, array patterns, and sky brightness distribution.
-In Section~\ref{sec:DPS}, we provide an overview of the connection between the delay-power spectrum of an astronomical signal and the time-delay domain visibilities.
 In Section~\ref{sec:simparameters}, we outline the parameters used for the telescope simulations.
-Section~\ref{sec:pipeline} describes our simulation pipeline, emphasizing the recent advancements introduced in our tools, FAST and OSKAR.
+Section~\ref{sec:pipeline} describes our simulation pipeline, emphasizing the recent advancements introduced in the tools, FAST and OSKAR.
 Section~\ref{sec:numresults} presents the simulation results, including an analysis of the station beam impulse response across different layouts, the foreground spill-over induced by MC, and the residual levels after foreground removal using several approximate beam models.
 Finally, we summarize our findings in Section~\ref{sec:conclusion}.